beatrizsilva16/Bioinformatics-Project_RBP-ID/README.md

 Bacteriophages (phages) are viruses that infect only bacteria and are the most abundant biological entities on Earth.
 An important characteristic of phages is their high specificity to their host.
-This speci- ficity is mediate by proteins called receptor binding proteins - RBPs.
+This specificity is mediate by proteins called receptor binding proteins - RBPs.
-These proteins are structures of the phage particle that recognize spe- cific molecules on the surface of bacterial cell walls.
+These proteins are structures of the phage particle that recognize specific molecules on the surface of bacterial cell walls.
 RBPs present an enormous potential in biotechnical applications, not only to allow the creation of tailor-made phages through genetic modification of phage RBP but also to create new weapons and new diagnostic methods tar-